Updated by Danielle

-It's also fair to point out that the Helix is $200 cheaper than the Kemper Profile, which doesn't even consider the price of the Helix LT, which we like better than the regular Helix.
+It's also fair to point out that the Helix is usually $200 cheaper than the Kemper Profile (although the "Stage" version of the profiler is cheaper), which doesn't even consider the much lower price of the Helix LT, which we like better than the regular Helix Floor.

 Here's our comparison of the Helix and Helix LT.

 We should also mention that the front panel controls and the overall learning curve on the Helix is a lot simpler than the Kemper Profiler.